 - What if my current insurance provides coverage for the entire Spring term but not for the entire Fall term?

 At the discretion of the Business Manager of the Student Health Center, in consultation with the SHC Director and the VP of Student Affairs, it may be possible to submit a Waiver Request for consideration after the deadline.
 Please contact the [[sthlth, Student Health Center]], 757-221-4386 to inquire about whether Waiver Requests are still being considered.
-Typically, the College continues to accept waiver requests one month into the academic semester.
+Typically, the College continues to accept waiver requests one month into the academic semester, but no further.
 It is important to note that there is a point each semester at which Waiver Requests may no longer be submitted and will not be considered.
 If you have been billed for the Student Health Insurance and Waiver Requests are still being considered, upon approval of your Waiver Request, the charge will be removed from your Student Account within 3-5 business days.
 You will see the posted credit under the Unbilled tab of your Student Account - Statement & Payment History.
 If you have been billed for the Student Health Insurance and the waiver period has already ended, you are responsible for these charges and if they aren't paid within 30 days of the due date, the Bursar's office will place a financial hold on your student records that will prevent registration, transcript processing or receipt of your diploma.